Oprima aquí para ver esta página en español.

 - Colorado was granted an NCLB Flexibility Waiver for 2012, which means that the School and District Performance Frameworks that underlie our state accountability system can be used in lieu of AYP for federal accountability.

 - School and District Performance Frameworks are available in SchoolView at: www.schoolview.org/performance.asp toward the bottom of the page.
 Simply click on the district and any schools of interest.
-You will have the option to view performance frameworks based on one and three years of data from both the 2010-11 and 2011-12 school years.
+You will have the option to view performance frameworks based on one and three years of data.

 - The names of schools in your district that are identified as Priority Improvement or Turnaround Schools under Colorado’s accountability system.